AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/organizational-setup.md

 # Organizational setup

-As a part of organizing your users in `Adobe Workfront`, you can associate them with job roles or companies.
+As a part of organizing your users in Adobe Workfront, you can associate them with job roles or companies.

 This section contains the following articles: